reduxframework/docs/docs/core-fields/color-rgba.md

 ```

 ::: tip
 Different elements (or modes) may be specified in the output and compiler arguments as key/pair values.
-For example, suppose you want to output a color as a background-color, instead of color.
-The following output array in key/pair format would accomplish this:
+For example, suppose you want to output a color
+as a background-color, instead of color.
+The following output array in key/pair format would achieve this:
 ```php
 'output' => array(
     'background-color' => '.site-header'